 - Attacks on a person's business reputation or professional character

 Most defamation cases involve a victim’s workplace, managers, or coworkers.
 For example, a coworker may make a false statement that causes you to lose a job or get passed over for promotion.
-These can be difficult cases to litigate, since the defense usually argues that other events on the job caused your problems.
+These can be complex cases to litigate since the defense usually argues that other events on the job caused your problems.

 The Dallas-Fort Worth business attorneys at Samples Ames PLLC can investigate the details of your case and help get the compensation you deserve.
 Simply fill out the quick contact form on this page to get started.